 The signs of herpes virus disease are dramatically different in young puppies to what they are in adult dogs.
 As I mentioned, the critical period is from birth to three weeks of age.
-The most commonly described scenarios are puppies born apparently normal; only to die suddenly (a fulminating death in 1-2 days) after, at most a short period of listlessness.
-The first sign is often a lack of interest in suckling.
+The most commonly described scenario are puppies born apparently normal; but suddenly experiencing an abrupt (“fulminating”) death 1-2 days later.
+At the most, death might be preceded by a short period of listlessness.
+The first sign is often a puppy with a lack of interest in suckling.
 Some affected pups whine continuously and appear uncomfortable.
-Pups might appear to be in pain due to tender or bloated tummies.
-There are reports of that.
-Their breathing is often fast and shallow.
+Others appear to have tender or bloated tummies.
+The pup’s breathing is often fast and shallow.
 They might vomit back milk when you try to assist by bottle feeding them.
 Nose and eye discharges are not unusual.
-Some cases have reported pinpoint hemorrhages on the puppy’s gums; others an increased tendency to bleeding and seizures.
+Some have reported pinpoint hemorrhages on their puppy’s gums; others an increased tendency for bleeding or seizures.

 How Can My Veterinarian Be Sure That Canine Herpes Virus Is My Dog’s Problem?